Events

 The Keller Center prides itself on bringing distinguished speakers to campus and sponsoring conferences on various aspects of the First Amendment.
 This page will be updated when new events are scheduled.
-In the meantime, please explore our most recent events below, or use the menu to the right to review the events of previous years.
+In the meantime, please explore our most recent events below.

 Keller Center-Sponsored Conference with the CU Conference on World Affairs: "100 Years of “Notorious” Women: Voting Rights and Equal Rights"